essenius/FitNesseFitSharpSelenium/README.md

 # Getting Started
 1. Download FitNesse (http://fitnesse.org) and install it to C:\Apps\FitNesse
 2. Download FitSharp (https://github.com/jediwhale/fitsharp) and install it to C:\Apps\FitNesse\FitSharp.
+Note: at this point there seems to be a compatibility issue with FitSharp 2.7.1, so use 2.7.0 for now.
 3. Clone the repo to a local folder (C:\Data\FitNesseDemo)
 4. Update plugins.properties to point to the FitSharp folder (if you took other folders than suggested)
 5. Open the Seleniumfixture solution in Visual Studio